vanesascode/100-days-of-code/log.md

 In short, the hours of frustration paid off.
 However, much much more has to be practiced to become a full stack Jedi. 🌟

 ***

+### Day 7️⃣2️⃣: October 23, 2023 - Portfolio projects preview page

+Today I have recovered my portfolio creation work.
+It was the turn of the projects' preview page.

+Instead of just having images of my apps, I decided to add a gif that activates when you hover over the static image.
+Additionally, they have frames of thinkpad laptops which will become more evident on the individual description page I will create below for each project (why? first, they adds a retro style to the already retro design of the website, and second, we have a thing for old thinkpads at home, strange but true)

+***